 Willow wasn't sure what the answer was.
 "Tara and I plan to move into the house with her until it's all settled.
 The Council agreed to help with any legal matters.
 We've discussed it, and Giles will petition the court for legal custody until Dawn's eighteen.
 Mr. Summers is in Europe, Spain I think.
 The memorial is tomorrow, just after sunset.
-There are quite a few demons that want to attend.
+There are quite a few demons who want to attend.
 Willy is even closing down the bar.
 We've tried to contact Riley, but he's in Belize on a mission.
-I hoped you'd return tonight, otherwise, you'd have missed it, and I know Buffy wanted you there."
+I was hoping you'd return tonight, otherwise, you'd have missed it, and I know Buffy wanted you there."

 Angel nodded, thankful he didn't miss the chance to pay his respects and say good-bye to his love.

 "I have to warn you, Angel.
 Spike will be there.
 Please listen to me before you protest.
 He can't harm humans.
 The Initiative put a chip in his head.
 The truth is he's devoted to Dawn.
 He promised Buffy he would protect her.
 There is one more thing…"

 Nervously wringing her hands, the redheaded Wicca wasn't sure how to say this after everything else Angel had suffered tonight.